 I’d always liked playing video games, but until I had a computer to play them on, I used an Xbox.
 I didn’t know anything about the hardware inside of my console, and I would be hard-pressed to even tell you what a USB port looked like.
 But, after building my computer about a year ago, I’ve become much more technologically literate.
 I’ve learned more and more about computer hardware, and I feel much more confident working with any type of hardware.

 One of the best parts about gaming on a PC instead of a console is the long-term savings.
-You don’t need to pay for online services for a console, and you can get hundreds of games for no cost at all.
+You don’t need to pay for online services like you do on a console, and you can get hundreds of games for no cost at all.
 Plus, building a solid gaming computer can actually cost much less than a new console.
-PS5s and Xbox Series Xs are going for around $1,000, while a gaming PC with similar power could normally be had for $700 or less (if there wasn’t a graphics card shortage).
+PS5s and Xbox Series Xs are going for around $1,000, while a gaming PC with similar power could normally be had for $700 or less if there wasn’t a graphics card shortage.

 Then there’s the intangible gain from building your own computer.
 Personally, I feel happy every time I see my monitor light up because I know that I assembled all the parts to make it happen.
 It’s a classic case of effort justification, where the end result feels better because of all of the effort I put in.
 Even though my system may not have the newest hardware, it’s able to play the games I want at stable frame rates, and it gives me satisfaction knowing that I pieced it all together.

 Building a computer can seem like a daunting task at first, but by making smart choices with your budget and following a few guides online, you can have your own system set up quickly at a good price point.
 If you’re looking to get started, I recommend checking out Linus Tech Tips’ build guides, the guys over there do a great job making PC building simple and understandable for beginners.
 If you need any in-person tips, I’ll be around to help.
 Happy building!